Skip to content

 Detect ghosting, smearing, and motion blur on your monitor.
 A slow pixel response time causes visible trails behind moving objects.
 Test at your monitor's native refresh rate for accurate results.

-What Is a Response Time Test?
+What is a Response Time Test?

 Test Modes Explained